-All students admitted to a doctoral program in the Graduate School receive funding for four to seven years—veterans receive funding equal to others in their programs, but may draw on the Yellow Ribbon benefits as needed.
+All students admitted to a doctoral program in the Graduate School receive funding for four to seven years—veterans receive funding equal to others in their programs but may draw on the GI Bill & Yellow Ribbon benefits as needed.
 Veterans considering a master’s degree in the Graduate School of Arts & Sciences will find the Yellow Ribbon Program especially beneficial as a means of supporting advanced academic study, as financial support for master’s degree studies is more limited than for doctoral work.
 Veterans pursuing advanced degrees can also secure assistance with housing, among other supports, from the Department of Veterans Affairs.
-Click here for a listing of all degree programs in the Graduate School of Arts & Sciences.
-Applicants must submit a copy of their “Certificate of Eligibility” from the Department of Veterans Affairs in order to arrange tuition payments.
+Applicants must submit a copy of their Certificate of Eligibility from the Department of Veterans Affairs in order to arrange tuition payments.
 Application fees to graduate programs are waived for veterans of the U.S. Military.

 VA Certifying Officials

-For the Medical School
+The Medical School